 Bird Feeder and Bird Bath Placement

 Keep feeders and baths at least five feet (ideally 10-12 feet) from shrubs, trees or cover that can conceal a stalking predator.
 Avoid using low feeders or ground feeders that make it easier for predators to capture wild birds.
 Hang the bird feeders high enough that cats cannot reach birds.
 Use plastic or metal poles to support feeders so predators’ claws cannot help them climb to the feeder.
 Fix a downward opening cone or cookie tin to the bird table post to prevent predators climbing up.
 Squirrel baffles are a good choice.
 Spiked tree collars can also prevent climbing up a tree.
 Other tree collars can be made from slick plastic or metal.
-Spiny plants or clippings, such as thorned mesquite, cactus, ocotillo, or an uncomfortable surface around the base of feeding stations to prevent predators from sitting underneath.
+Spiny plants or clippings, such as thorned mesquite, cactus, ocotillo, or an uncomfortable surface can be placed around the base of feeding stations to prevent predators from sitting underneath.
 Clean up spilled seed regularly to minimize ground feeding birds.

 Bird Houses & Nesting Boxes